UBC-MDS/fxtracker/README.md

 ![](https://user-images.githubusercontent.com/112665905/215251527-3381d5de-c776-4b5f-9777-c687b287f089.png)

-### To convert a specific amount of money from current currency (curr1) to desired currency (curr2)
+### To convert a specific amount of money from current currency (curr1) to desired currency (curr2):

     fx_conversion('EUR', 'USD', 150.75)

 163.68

-### To visualize the trend of the exchange rate of a currency pair between the selected start date and end date.
+### To visualize the trend of the exchange rate of a currency pair between the selected start date and end date:

     price_trend_viz('EURUSD', '2018-12-01', '2022-12-01', 'High')